This post may contain affiliate links. Please read our disclosure policy.

 pecan pie ingredients on a kitchen counter.

-• Salt: A pinch is all you need to balance the sweetness in both the crust and the filling.
+• Salt: A pinch balances the sweetness in both crust and filling.

 Recipe Variations